-Security of company domain names is usually fairly basic, underrated and in some situations very easy to compromise.
+Security of company domains and domain names is usually fairly basic, underrated and in some situations very easy to compromise.
 In this article we would like to discuss a few of the methods that we’ve discovered over the past year to help other clients avoid losing out.

 The most popular method is a hacker accessing or attempting to guess your username and password for a domain reseller.
 Once a hacker has access to your account they can change the DNS settings, name servers, or even change the domain ownership.